gaurav274/data-systems-gatech/about.md

 ---
 layout: page
-title: About DSA group @ GT
+title: About DSA group @ Georgia Tech
 subtitle: Learn more about the Data Systems and Analytics Group (DSA) at the Georgia Institute of Technology.
 description: Learn more about the Data Systems and Analytics Group (DSA) at the Georgia Institute of Technology.
 ---